cpdis/P4_CarND_Advanced_Lane_Finding/writeup_advanced_lane_lines_20175023.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the Jupyter notebook under the heading 'Calibrate camera and correct distortion'.
+The code for this step is contained in the first code cell of the Jupyter notebook under the heading **Calibrate camera and correct distortion**.
 The method for camera calibration shown in the classroom provided a template for calibration in this project.
 As such, the methods from the classroom were wrapped in functions so that they could be used in a pipeline.

-calibrate() starts by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+'calibrate()' starts by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 It is assumed that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Images for which corners were found were appended to calibration_success[] in order to view later.
 The calibration images for which corners were found are shown below:

 ![Calibration Images][image1]

-Then, the function calibrate_and_undistort(), used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Then, the function 'calibrate_and_undistort()', used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![Undistorted][image2]